SCIEDEV/PastPaperFinder/README.md

 Although I hate to talk about this section, I'm extremely grateful you're considering supporting me.
 The developer is currently a high school student, so does not have financial resources to pay for hosting (especially for App Store submissions).
 Therefore, any support is greatly appreciated.

+If you are not in China mainland, you can also sponor me using [Patreon](https://patreon.com/Micfong).
 <p float="left">
 <img src="assets/alipay.jpg" alt="Multilanguage" width="40%"/>
 <img src="assets/wechatpay.jpg" alt="Multilanguage" width="40%"/>